nwierzbowski/pivot-viewport-asset-organizer/README.md

    - On Windows: `.venv\Scripts\activate`
    - On macOS/Linux: `source .venv/bin/activate`

+3. **Compile the Bridge Binary:**
+(Once the environment is active, the following commands will run your build system)

-2. For the Pro edition build:
+For the Pro edition build:
    ```
    cmake --preset=pro
    ninja -C build-pro
    ```

-3. For the Standard edition build:
+For the Standard edition build:
    ```
    cmake --preset=standard
    ninja -C build-standard
    ```

 The builds use the Ninja generator and output the binaries and Cython modules into the repository's `pivot/` folder.
+Specifically, the compiled .so (Linux/macOS) or .pyd (Windows) binaries will be placed in `pivot/lib/your-architecture/` (e.g., `pivot/lib/linux-x86-64/`).
+An empty `bin/` folder will also be present in the `pivot/` directory, where the compiled proprietary Elbo Core Engine binary must be manually placed after acquisition from the official sources.
+Note that this build process does not generate the proprietary engine, as its source code is not included in this repository due to its proprietary nature.

 After building, zip the `pivot/` folder and install it as a Blender addon.